kdaisho/quebec3-v2/README.md

 - Click "Generate" -> Password is provided
 - Save the password somewhere safe
 - Use the password for SMTP mail authentication (.env file: MAIL_PASS variable)

+## Starting the process manually via SSH

+- Go to where the project files are located.
+It is under `./actions-runner/...`
+- Start PM2 process: `pm2 start --name qc3 server/index.js --watch`